jsteenbeeke/jsteenbeeke.github.io/recruiters/bribes.md

 Last time I checked.
 The BenRiach is about &euro;200 and the Tomatin about &euro;300.
 It's not like I'm asking you to buy a bottle of Brora or Port Ellen (those start at around &euro;1700 last time I checked).

+### How about <insert whisky bottle here>?

+I won't say no if it's good whisky.
+Send me a message on LinkedIn to see how much time (if any) that buys you